foodfight/showz/scripts/delicacy01-chris-roberts.md

 You've also written a [few other cookbooks](#other-cookbooks) that are available on the community site.
 Before we get into the discussion would you take a minute to introduce yourself to our listeners?

+* Can you talk a little bit about what your employer, HeavyWater, does and how they use Chef?

 ### bag_config

 * Why did you create [bag_config](http://community.opscode.com/cookbooks/bag_config)?